Banglanews24.com

-Banglanews24.com is an online news portal in Bangladesh.
+Banglanews24.com is an English-Bengali online news portal published in Dhaka, Bangladesh.
 The website, along with the Daily Sun, Bangladesh Pratidin, and Kaler Kantho, are owned by East West Media Group, a concern of the Bashundhara Group.
 Alexa ranked the website 2620 worldwide and 15th in Bangladesh.

 History

 Banglanews24.com officially launched on 1 July 2010.
 The other national news agencies at the time were the state-owned Bangladesh Sangbad Sangstha (BSS), the privately owned United News of Bangladesh (UNB), and bdnews24.com.

-Controversy
+Controversies

-Former minister and current Awami League MP Ramesh Chandra Sen sued the portal for defamation in 2014.
-A photojournalist of the portal was assaulted by paramilitary Bangladesh Ansar members in Shyamoli, Dhaka in March 2014.
-Bangladesh Islamist organisations that included Jamaat-e-Islami Bangladesh and its student front Islami Chhatra Shibir, Hefazat-e-Islam, Islami Oikya Jote, and Nabi Premik Jagrata Janata vandalized their offices in Chittagong, Bangladesh on 23 February 2013.
+On 23 February 2013, Bangladesh Islamist organisations that included Jamaat-e-Islami Bangladesh and its student front Islami Chhatra Shibir, Hefazat-e-Islam, Islami Oikya Jote, and Nabi Premik Jagrata Janata had vandalized offices of the portal in Chittagong, Bangladesh.